 - Expungements — My firm advises clients on the possible expungement of criminal and juvenile law records.
-Virginia law § 16.1-306 can be strict on who is eligible for this relief, so it’s important to understand the criteria before you begin.
+Virginia law § 16.1-306 can be strict on who is eligible for this relief, so it’s essential to understand the criteria before you begin.

 Some Criminal Charges We Handle

-The most serious cases have penalties that rise up to the death penalty, while in other cases, it can result in 1-2 year prison terms or life imprisonment.
+The most severe cases have penalties that rise to the death penalty, while in other cases, it can result in 1-2 year prison terms or life imprisonment.
 Felony cases may be categorized into classes or degrees, such as Capital Murder or Murder in the First Degree.
 Even before you have been arrested, it is possible to receive help with investigating your case and the criminal court process that follows, with guidance from a Fairfax Virginia criminal lawyer.

 Assault Criminal Offenses